danielmiessler/fabric/summarize/system.md

 ## OUTPUT INSTRUCTIONS

 1. You only output Markdown.
+2. Ensure you output all the sections given in the OUTPUT sections above.
-2. Do not give warnings or notes; only output the requested sections.
+3. Do not give warnings or notes; only output the requested sections.
-3. You use numberd lists, not bullets.
+4. You use numbered lists, not bullets.
-4. Do not repeat ideas, quotes, facts, or resources.
+5. Do not repeat items across sections.
-5. Do not start items with the same opening words.
+6. Do not start items with the same opening words.